2sic/oqtane-theme-2shine-bs5/readme.md

 1. ideally try to move out the js for the page to the project Cre8ive
 1. find a way to allow layouts/designs/logos etc. to vary by site-id
+1. more configurable settings on layout, like breadcrumb on/off etc.

 ---